 - Orange embroidery thread or Perle cotton

-All directions refer to using 1/4" seam allowances.
+All directions refer to using 1/4-inch seam allowances.

 Repeat the above step until all sections are joined together.
 Join the two ends together to form a ball.
 One end of the ball will be closed and the other will have an opening for you to stuff through.
 Check that the bottom of the pumpkin is sewn closed completely.

-Thread a needle with VERY strong thread.
-Leave a 6" tail on the thread by knotting (large knot) the thread at least 6" from the end.
+Thread a needle with strong thread.
+Leave a 6-inch tail on the thread by knotting (large knot) the thread at least 6 inches from the end.
 Make a running stitch around the top opening.

 Pull the thread to gather the opening closed.
 Tack the threads to tie it off and use the long tail to knot and anchor your stitches as you close it.
-This will be hidden under the stem so neatness is not imperative, but you do want to draw it tight so you can hide the stitches under the stem.
+This will be hidden under the stem, so neatness is not imperative; however, you do want to draw it tight so you can hide the stitches under the stem.

 Roll the ball on the floor or with your hands to smooth out the ball and obtain the basic shape that you want for a pumpkin.
 Try to roll out as many hollows as possible.